amcharts/export/README.md

 ### Delay the capturing before export

-In some cases you may want to delay the capturing to highlight the current value, therefore you simply need to define the 'delay' property in your menu item.
+In some cases you may want to delay the capturing of the current chart snapshot to highlight the current value.
+For this you can simply define the 'delay' property in your menu item:

 ```
 "export": {
   "delay": 3,